-Valuation techniques used Significant unobservable inputs Range of not easily observed input factors Inter-relationship between key unobservable inputs and fair value Income approach Expected eucalyptus cutting plan 1.5 years to 5.5 years The longer the expected eucalyptus cutting plan, the lower the fair value.
-Cultivation cost on eucalyptus trees per mu RMB100-150/mu The higher the cultivation cost on eucalyptus trees, the lower the fair value.
-Transportation cost on eucalyptus trees RMB80/100km/m^3 The higher the transportation cost on eucalyptus trees, the lower the fair value.
-Cutting cost on eucalyptus plantation RMB100/m^3 The higher the cutting cost on eucalyptus plantation, the lower the fair value.
+Valuation techniques used Significant unobservable inputs Range of not easily observed input factors Inter-relationship between key unobservable inputs and fair value Income approach Cultivation cost on eucalyptus trees per mu RMB100-150/mu The higher the cultivation cost on eucalyptus trees, the lower the fair value.
+Transportation cost on eucalyptus trees RMB80/100km/m ^{^3} The higher the transportation cost on eucalyptus trees, the lower the fair value Cutting cost on eucalyptus plantation RMB100/m ^{^3} The higher the cutting cost on eucalyptus plantation, the lower the fair value.
 Estimated growth rate in cutting and transportation cost 3% The higher the growth rate in cutting and transportation cost, the lower the fair value.
-Expected eucalyptus reserve (m^3/mu) 6.7m ^{^3} to 17.3m ^{^3} The higher the expected eucalyptus reserve, the higher the fair value.
-Estimated volume ratio for timber/log 75% The higher the expected eucalyptus volume ratio, the higher the fair value.
-Estimated volume ratio for fuelwood 21% The higher the estimated volume ratio for fuelwood, the lower the fair value.
+Expected eucalyptus reserve (m^3/mu) 7.1m ^{^3} to 17.3m ^{^3} The higher the expected eucalyptus reserve, the higher the fair value.
+Estimated volume ratio for timber/log 71% The higher the expected eucalyptus volume ratio, the higher the fair value.
+Estimated volume ratio for fuelwood 20% The higher the estimated volume ratio for fuelwood, the lower the fair value.
 Growth rate in eucalyptus timber unit price 1% The higher the growth rate in eucalyptus timber unit price, the higher the fair value.
-Discounted cash flow calculation Discount rate 14.98% The higher the discount rate, the lower the fair value.
+Discounted cash flow calculation Discount rate 14.97% The higher the discount rate, the lower the fair value.